 - Leadership coaching is central to the work of the Executive Leadership.
 Headteachers receive regular individual sessions with the CEO.
 Senior and middle leaders receive coaching from the wider executive and central team.

-- Currciulum teams focus on ‘what’ is being taught to drive up standards in our schools.
+- Curriculum teams focus on ‘what’ is being taught to drive up standards in our schools.

 - There is a growing team of curriculum leaders supporting all the schools in the Trust.